diabolical-ninja/yeltahir.com/content/posts/nbn/index.md

 ## Frustrated?
 Keen observers may have noticed the key `frustrated`, a boolean field, in the response.
-While I have no idea what that refers to, thus far I’ve been unable to find a property where `frustrated == TRUE`...
+While I have no idea what that refers to, thus far I’ve been unable to find a property where `frustrated == TRUE`.
+Interesting...

 # Happy Hacking